SagiKimhi/computer-organization-2025a/README.md

 git config --local push.followTags true
 ```

-### Setting up a new branch, staging, commiting, and pushing changes to remote
+### Creating a branch, staging, commiting, and pushing changes to remote

 ```sh
 # Creates a new branch called "assignment/maman11/MrDocker" and set it up to